 - Weakening dollar–Currency wars worldwide continue to create uncertainty.
 Commodity prices have risen dramatically in recent years.
 Some analysts predict hyper inflation.
 Even if that doesn’t happen, have you ever seen food prices go down?

-- Regulatory crackdown–The FDA and even Homeland Security are raiding and shutting down small food producers in the name of food safety.
+- Regulatory crackdown–The FDA and even Homeland Security sometimes raid and shut down small food producers in the name of food safety.

 - Fluctuating oil prices–This negatively affects the cost of fuel and chemicals used in food production.

 - Destructive agricultural practices–Conventional crop production kills soil biolife and causes soil erosion.
 Factory farming of livestock results in unnatural and unhealthful production of the meat we eat.